emilmork/react-rt-chart/README.md

 maxValues={60}
 ```
 #### `initialData`
-An list of values that will be loaded into the graph immediately
+An list of values that will be loaded into the graph immediately.

 ```javascript
 var initialdata = [